m-barthelemy/vpn-webauth/README.md

   > NOTE: You need to add this app redirect/callback endpoint (`REDIRECTDOMAIN/auth/google/callback` or `REDIRECTDOMAIN/auth/azure/callback`) to the list of allowed callbacks in your Google or Azure credentials configuration console.

 ## Multi-Factor Authentication
-  - `ENFORCEMFA`: Whether to enforce additional 2FA after OAuth2 login.
+  - `ENFORCEMFA`: whether to enforce additional 2FA after OAuth2 login.
 Default: `true`.
 If enabled, users will have to choose one of the available MFA options (see below).
-  - `MFAOTP`: Whether to enable OTP token authentication after OAuth2 login.
+  - `MFAOTP`: whether to enable OTP token authentication after OAuth2 login.
 Default: `true`.
-  - `MFATOUCHID`: Whether to enable Apple TouchID/FaceID and Windows Hello biometrics authentication after OAuth2 login, if a compatible device is detected.
+  - `MFATOUCHID`: ehether to enable Apple TouchID/FaceID and Windows Hello biometrics authentication after OAuth2 login, if a compatible device is detected.
 Default: `true`.
     > With compatible devices and operating systems, this is certainly the fastest, most convenient and most secure additional authentication.
     > This feature complies with the definiton of "Something you are" of the common three authentication factors.
     > NOTE: TouchID/FaceID feature is available in MacOS >= 11.x and iOS >= 14.x.
 The option will only be shown to the user if a compatible OS is detected.
-  - `MFAWEBAUTHN`: Whether to enable strong authentication using security devices such as Fido keys after OAuth2 login.
+  - `MFAWEBAUTHN`: whether to enable strong authentication using security devices such as Fido keys after OAuth2 login.
 Default: `true`.

 Webauthn additional authentications, including TouchID, are tied to a specific device and browser.
 In case a user wants to be able to sign in from multiple browsers or devices, they have the option of generating a one-time 6 digits code to register a new device.
 This code is valid for 5 minutes and will be disabled after 3 failed attempts.

 It is also possible to sign in from different browsers and devices by using the OTP (authenticator app) feature.

+## RADIUS and EAP
+> NOTE: These features are still experimental.

+- `ENABLERADIUSEAP`: whether to enable the mini Radius and EAP-TLS server.
+In that case you will also have to configure Strongswan to delegate clients authentication to it, see relevant section of this doc.
+- `RADIUSPORT`: the port to listen to for Radius messages coming from Strongswan.
+Defaults to `1812`.
+- `RADIUSSECRET`: the radius password/secret, that will also need to be set in Strongswan.
+Minimum 16 characters, >=32 recommended.
+- `EAPMODE`: the authentication mode for the VPN clients, when auth is deledated to this app (`ENABLERADIUSEAP=true`).
+Can be `mschapv2` (single shared passowrd) or `tls` (client certificate).
+- `EAPMSCHAPV2PASSWORD`: when `EAPMODE` is set to `mschapv2`, shared password to be used by all clients.
+  > While there is currently this restriction of using the same password for all clients, each of them still needs to provide an individual, real username that matches exactly the email address to be used for the OAuth2 web authentication.
+  > NOTE: it is recommended to use client certificates authentication instead (`EAPMODE=tls`)
+- `EAPTLSCERTIFICATEPATH`: full path to the VPN server certificate, that you would normally add under `/etc/ipsec.d/certs/` for Strongswan.
+- `EAPTLSKEYPATH`: full path to the VPN server private key, that you would normally add under `/etc/ipsec.d/private/` for Strongswan.
+- `EAPTLSCLIENTCAPATH`: full path to the CA certificate that is used to sign your VPN clients certificates.

 ## VPN
-  - `VPNCHECKPASSWORD`: Shared password between the app and the Strongswan `ext-auth` script to protect the endpoint checking for valid user "sessions".
+  - `VPNCHECKPASSWORD`: shared password between the app and the Strongswan `ext-auth` script to protect the endpoint checking for valid user "sessions".
 Optional.
     > If the `/vpn/check` endpoint is publicly available, it is a good idea to set a password to ensure that only your VPN server is allowed to query the app for user sessions.
 Make sure you also set it in your `ext-auth` configuration.
-  - `VPNSESSIONVALIDITY`: How long to allow (re)connections to the VPN after completing the web authentication.
+  - `VPNSESSIONVALIDITY`: how long to allow (re)connections to the VPN after completing the web authentication.
 During this interval the web authentication status is not reverified.
 Default: `30m`.
 Specify custom value as a number and a time unit, for example `1h30m`.
     > This option aims at reducing the burden put on the users and avoids them having to go through the web auth again if they get disconnected within the configured delay, due for example to poor network connectivity or inactivity.
     > NOTE: subsequent VPN connections must come from the same IP address used during the web authentication.